jerryhgladinet/docs/deploy/source/chapter08.rst

 Deployment Options
 ==============================

-As documented above, CentreStack has three logical components, the database, the worker node and the storage.
+As documented above, |prodname| has three logical components, the database, the worker node and the storage.
 This section will go through different deployment options.

 All-In-One Deployment